Handicap (golf): History

-In the United States there was a single authority governing the sport, the USGA, which made moving to a single standard handicapping scheme somewhat easier.
-Introduced in 1911, the first national handicap system was based on the British three score average system.
+In the United States, there was a single authority governing the sport, the USGA, which made moving to a single standard handicapping scheme somewhat easier.
+Introduced in 1911, the first national handicap system was based on the British three-score average system.
 The biggest development was a "par rating" system that assessed the average good score of a scratch golfer on every course, which made the handicap more portable.
 It also made clear that a player's handicap was intended to reflect their potential rather than average play.
 Having initially allowed clubs to determine their own par ratings, the USGA quickly changed their minds and began assigning ratings.
-The USGA Handicap System has further developed through the years, with an increase to the number of scores used for handicap calculations, the introduction of Equitable Stroke Control, and improvements to the course rating system.
-However the most significant change was the creation of the slope rating system, which enables handicaps to allow for differences in difficulty between scratch and bogey golfers.
+The USGA Handicap System has further developed through the years, with an increase in the number of scores used for handicap calculations, the introduction of Equitable Stroke Control, and improvements to the course rating system.
+However, the most significant change was the creation of the slope rating system, which enabled handicaps to account for differences in difficulty between scratch and bogey golfers.
 USGA Course and Slope Ratings now form the basis of many other handicap systems.

 As the sport grew globally, associations around the world each created or adapted their own rules relating to handicaps.
 By the early 21st century, there were six major recognized handicapping systems in operation around the world: USGA Handicap System, EGA Handicap System, CONGU Unified Handicap System, Golf Australia Handicap System, South African Handicap System, and Argentinian Handicap System.
 While these systems share some common features, e.g. most use a common course rating system, they are not easily portable because their differences create difficulties in converting handicaps between systems.
 In order to eliminate these problems the USGA and The R&A, working with the various existing handicapping authorities, devised a new World Handicap System which was phased in globally in 2020.